makarsky/quiz-app/README.md

 ## Got a good quiz?

-Submit a Pull Request, with your quiz added to the `quizzes/{category}.json` file.
+Submit a Pull Request, with your quiz added to the END of `quizzes/{category}.json` file.
 Make sure the quiz is in this format:

 ```
 {